Home » Articles » How to improve your content management system with information architecture

 Each client and IA project has different goals, which is why it’s important to understand stakeholder goals and user needs before diving into sketches.

-Stakeholder goals usually include reducing costs and the time it takes admins to create or edit content.
-They want an improved publishing workflow between copywriters, sales, optimization analysts, designers, marketers, and developers, with clearly laid out steps and authorizations in the CMS that minimize back-and-forths.
+• An improved publishing workflow between copywriters, sales, optimization analysts, designers, marketers, and developers, with clearly laid out steps and authorizations in the CMS that minimize back-and-forths

-It’s worth calling out that some stakeholders don’t fully recognize or appreciate the time and effort involved in the publishing process, and have unreasonable expectations based on the team’s size and responsibilities.
+However, some stakeholders don’t fully recognize the time and effort involved in the publishing process, and have unreasonable expectations based on the team’s size and responsibilities.

-This underscores the importance of understanding user needs in the development of an effective solution.
+This underscores the importance of understanding everyone’s needs in the development of an effective CMS solution.

-A WordPress CMS plugin page displaying 4 notifications before users can see the page contents (a bit much in my opinion)
+A WordPress CMS plugin page displaying 4 notifications before users can see the page contents (a bit much)

 How to improve your CMS with information architecture